cc-d/flask-simple-captcha/README.md

 #### ENSURE YOU HAVE A VENV NAMED `venv` IN THE PROJECT DIRECTORY AND THAT IT IS ACTIVATED AND BOTH THE DEPENDENCIES AND THE LOCAL FLASK-SIMPLE-CAPTCHA PACKAGE ARE INSTALLED IN THE VENV

 As of the time of me writing this README (2023-11-15), pytest reports 97% test coverage of the logic in the `flask_simple_captcha` package.
 Should be kept as close to 100% as possible.
-If I hadn't spent the last 7 hours working on this, I'd do it tonight.

 ### Run Tests Without VS Code